Emergency Preparedness

 Patient health information (PHI) is any information related to a patient, such as their contact information, demographic information, health history, imaging studies, lab results, etc. PHI is everywhere in healthcare.
 From multiple screens in operating rooms to patients accessing their patient portals on their phones, PHI is a serious concern (4).

 That said, in emergencies, depending on the nature of the emergency, PHI is often exposed, lost, or documented incorrectly.
-If an emergency eliminates Internet or EHR access, consider using workplace and Health Insurance Portability and Accountability Act (HIPPA) compliant paper documentation.
-If an emergency compromises PHI, such as a cyber security incident or floor that destroys workplace equipment, immediately notify your supervisor and information technology (IT) staff.
+If an emergency eliminates Internet or EHR access, consider using workplace and Health Insurance Portability and Accountability Act (HIPAA) compliant paper documentation.
+If an emergency compromises PHI, such as a cybersecurity incident or a fire that destroys workplace equipment, immediately notify your supervisor and information technology (IT) staff.

 It is essential to speak with your supervisor regarding documentation and patient care practices for your workplace in emergencies, as protocols can vary significantly by place of work.
 Here are some general tips on PHI protection for nurses in the event of an emergency: